filswan/flink/data/README.md

 - Join us on our [public Slack channel](https://filswan.slack.com) for news, discussions, and status updates.
 - [Check out our medium](https://filswan.medium.com) for the latest posts and announcements.

+Filnk data scans the data from Filecoin network and add important message to the database fro globle access.

 ## Table of Contents

 - [Features](#Features)